NikolayShtipkov/Resume/README.md

 **Sky Ltd. UK, Sixty K Ltd.(60k), Oct 2019 - Aug 2021**
 - Technical Support for internet, phone and TV services.
 - Troubleshooting and resolving technical problems with clients in english.
+- Work in a team of 15 other technical support specialists.

 # Skills